Gulf Law for Arab Middleeast Company Law

 A new important aspect reintroduced in this Law is specifically aimed at avoiding corrupt practices.
 Provisions of the Law prohibit the government and socialist sector departments, i.e. official governmental office or public/state organisations and companies, to conclude transactions with foreign principals through commercial agents.
 These official Departments should deal directly with Arab or foreign producers or manufactures except when they can obtain a specific approval to deal with or through an authorised agents.
 The above prohibition is coupled with the imposition of severe penalties for violations of the provisions of new Agency Law.
 Violators can be sentenced to pay fines or serve prison sentence for periods which can be for life.

-For further information and assistance in a specific matter, contact GLS.
+For further information and assistance in a specific matter, contact Gulf Law.

 Other Updates: